TANK COATINGS & LININGS

 One requirement is to have a dedicated confined space watch person, who’s only duty is to monitor the confined space work area from the outside and take appropriate actions in case of an emergency.
 In tank applications, the contractor will use air circulation and ventilation equipment to ensure that the atmosphere inside the tank is safe.
 At Conomos, our employees are trained in best practices when working in confined spaces.

-As an industrial painting contractor for over 120 years, Conomos is well versed in the special needs and requirements associated with tank lining.
+As an industrial painting contractor for over 125 years, Conomos is experienced in the special needs and requirements associated with tank lining.

 We are familiar with ventilation, dehumidification, heating, forced curing and safety procedures.
 You can trust us to get the project done right by applying a coating system that will last.